presscot/pecl-waves-c/INSTALL.md

 Additionally, you may take advantage of the following flags:

---enable-waves-debug         Enable ev internal debugging
+--enable-waves-debug         Enable waves-c internal debugging

 Optionally test the extension: